adamrmelnyk/blag/content/post/building-a-cli-tool-in-rust.md

 Now that we can find the speaker we can use any of these commands at our disposal.
 All we need to do is make the commands available from the command line somehow and match them up with the appropriate speaker function.

-Unless you want to dig into the docs to see what else we can do, the speaker.rs file has all the commands we can access and some good examples on how one might use what’s available.
-To start with we should add some basic functionality that we might need: Play, Pause, and because we’re going to need to know the names of what’s available, an Info command used for discovery.
+Unless you want to dig into the docs to see what else we can do, the `speaker.rs` file has all the commands we can access and some good examples on how one might use what’s available.
+To start with we should add some basic functionality that we might need: `Play`, `Pause`, and because we’re going to need to know the names of what’s available, an `Info` command used for discovery.

-To make things easier on ourselves, the first thing we can do is take a look at the structop crate which will be helpful for listing the available commands.
+To make things easier on ourselves, the first thing we can do is take a look at the [`structop` crate](https://docs.rs/structopt/0.3.14/structopt/) which will be helpful for listing the available commands.

 ```Rust
 #[derive(StructOpt)]